-We want all staff to be confident in their knowledge of mental health and wellbeing and to be able to promote positive mental health and wellbeing, identify mental health needs early in children and know what to do and where to get help.
-Our Mental Health Lead is a qualified 'mental health first aider'.
+Training is given to enable staff to promote positive mental health and wellbeing, identify mental health needs early in children and know what to do and where to get help.

 Supporting and promoting the mental health and wellbeing of staff is an essential component of a healthy school and we promote opportunities to maintain a healthy work life balance and wellbeing, such as (when possible following the Covid-19 pandemic) social events; reviewing the scheduling of staff work commitments to support that work-life balance.